EricGebhart/EricGebhart/README.md

 ### Code tests and explorations

-- **[Exercism](https://exercism.org/profiles/EricGebhart)** The exercises I´ve done over the years in Exercism.
+- **[Exercism](https://exercism.org/profiles/EricGebhart)** Clojure, Haskell, scheme, python.
+The exercises I´ve done over the years in Exercism.
-- **[flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher)** A design for a simple http endpoint to give recent images from flickr.
+- **[flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher)** Clojure/Design.
+A design for a simple http endpoint to give recent images from flickr.
 This solved the enterprise´s problems with scalability, image size and quality, while allowing fall backs to simpler choices according to resource availability.
-- **[Suduko validator](https://github.com/EricGebhart/suduko-validator/)**Clojure: A calculator to validate a suduko board.
+- **[Suduko validator](https://github.com/EricGebhart/suduko-validator/)** Clojure: A calculator to validate a suduko board.
 A nicer solution to a code test I did in python.
-- **[Poker](https://github.com/EricGebhart/poker/)**Clojure: A game of poker from the Asheville Coders League Day of Code challenge.
+- **[Poker](https://github.com/EricGebhart/poker/)** Clojure: A game of poker from the Asheville Coders League Day of Code challenge.
-- **[Swapp](https://github.com/EricGebhart/swapp/)**Clojure: A simple example to understand clojurescript and figwheel.
+- **[Swapp](https://github.com/EricGebhart/swapp/)** Clojure: A simple example to understand clojurescript and figwheel.
-- **[Product Inventory Server](https://github.com/EricGebhart/product-inventory/)** A product inventory server written with python and flask.
+- **[Product Inventory Server](https://github.com/EricGebhart/product-inventory/)** Python & flask, A product inventory server.
 A code test.
 - **[Product Inventory UI](https://github.com/EricGebhart/https://github.com/EricGebhart/prod-inv-ui/)** A clojurescript/ReFrame/React front end for a product inventory control system.

 ### SAS related projects, papers, etc.